Combat Powder vs Gold Standard Whey: Which Protein is Best?

 When comparing popular whey protein powders, you’ll come across two popular brands: Optimum Nutrition and Musclepharm.
 Optimum Nutrition makes Gold Standard Whey.
 Musclepharm makes Combat Protein Powder.

-Before you choose a whey protein product, the ingredients are understandably important.
+When stacking up Combat Powder vs Gold Standard, each product’s ingredients are crucial to look at.
 With that in mind, here’s a closer look at how Musclepharm Combat 100% Whey and Gold Standard Whey stack up from a nutrition perspective.

 Musclepharm Combat Whey ingredients